Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 1. Scheduling

-Once you begin the VA loan process, your Home Loan Expert will be able to schedule a VA-approved appraiser for you.
+During the VA loan process, you’ll need to schedule a VA-approved appraiser through your mortgage lender.
 The VA handles the scheduling and randomly assigns an appraiser to your property.
-Typically, the appraisal is requested early in the VA loan process to guarantee enough time to address any issues found during the appraisal.
+Typically, the appraisal is requested early in the VA loan process to guarantee enough time to address any issues the appraiser uncovers.

 2. Timeline

-Along with fees, the VA sets standards for how long the turnaround on an appraisal can be, but this varies by state.
+Along with imposing appraisal fees, the VA sets standards for how long the turnaround on an appraisal can be, but this varies by state.
 Across the U.S., appraisers have 7 – 21 business days to complete their reports.
 This doesn’t necessarily mean the whole process will be complete in under 3 weeks, however.
-If you need repairs, the process could take quite a bit longer.
+If you need repairs, the process could take considerably longer.

 3. Appraisal Procedure